-After fluctuating winter temperatures and precipitation left parking lots with cracks and potholes, many businesses across the U.S. are being forced to figure out how to fix these issues quickly so the lots can be transitioned into coronavirus testing sites.
+After fluctuating winter temperatures and precipitation left parking lots with cracks and potholes, many businesses are being forced to figure out how to fix these issues quickly so the lots can be transitioned into coronavirus testing sites.

 Knowing the urgent need and operators' desire to help their communities through the pandemic in any way they can, operators are being challenged to venture into the unfamiliar territory of quickly preparing lots to become safe medical testing sites.